escodb/design/src/get.md

 The `get()` function requires a single shard read: we hash the path to determine the shard it resides in, then read that shard.
 If multiple `get()` calls are executed close together, it would be beneficial to cache the shard reads.
-Although VaultDB instances will usually be short-lived, we should have a way of scoping the duration of the cache rather than caching shard reads indefinitely.
+Although EscoDB instances will usually be short-lived, we should have a way of scoping the duration of the cache rather than caching shard reads indefinitely.

-VaultDB cannot support multi-object transactions in the SQL sense, but we do need a concept of batches of operations that are planned and executed together.
+EscoDB cannot support multi-object transactions in the SQL sense, but we do need a concept of batches of operations that are planned and executed together.
 We will call such a set of related operations a _task_.

 The primary purpose of the cache in this case is to prevent reloading the same shard over and over to read multiple items that reside in it, in the case where the reads are close together in time.
 If the user wants indefinite caching, there should be a way to explicitly indicate this by starting a task and performing the reads from within that task.
-Caches should be scoped to that task, rather than to the whole VaultDB instance.
+Caches should be scoped to that task, rather than to the whole EscoDB instance.

 There's not a strong reason to perform any explicit concurrency control for this operation.
 For Locking adapters, it is tempting to pre-emptively lock a set of